Berg0162/Tacx-Virtual-Shifting/README.md

 **Goal:** Bring VS to legacy Tacx trainers so that cyclists can enjoy the benefits of shifting *without needing to buy new hardware*.

+### 🔧 What do you need to try Virtual Shifting?
+At the very minimum, you need:
+- A **Tacx smart trainer** (legacy model without VS support).
+- A **Zwift Click device** (tested and working).

+👉 That’s it!
+No need for extra gadgets.

+- **No Zwift Cog required** — just keep your bike chain in gear **34/17** for the best simulation baseline.
+- **No Zwift Play required** — although it will likely work as well if you own one.

+This project bridges your trainer and Zwift so that **pressing shift buttons on Zwift Click** feels like changing gears on a VS-enabled trainer.

 ## 🌟 Why this project?
-- Many Tacx smart trainers are still great but lack VS.
+- Many Tacx smart trainers are still working great but lack VS.
-- Garmin/Tacx only enabled VS on selected newer models.
+- Garmin/Tacx enabled VS on selected new models.
+  - Later than Wahoo and Elite, Garmin/Tacx deployed in the summer of 2025 a VS firmware update for recent Tacx smart trainers!
 - With a bit of software magic, we can unlock a similar experience.
 - This repo provides **an Arduino library + concise examples** so you can try VS yourself.